ManikPandey/Sentimental_analysis_LSTM_BNB_4dataset/README.md

-# Writing the README content to a file named "README.md"

-readme_content = """
 # Sentiment Analysis Project

 This repository contains a sentiment analysis project built using machine learning and deep learning techniques.
 The project utilizes **LSTM**, **Logistic Regression**, and **Bernoulli Naive Bayes** algorithms on four diverse datasets for sentiment classification.
 Pre-trained **GloVe word embeddings** are used for feature extraction to enhance the quality of text representation.